nautobot/nautobot-app-welcome-wizard/docs/user/app_getting_started.md

 ### Import Manufacturers

 You can browse to the `Import Manufacturers` page to easily import selected manufacturers into Nautobot.
+If the [Git Repository](git_datasource.md) has not yet been synced, this page will initially be blank but the repository will be automatically synced (and created if necessary).
+You can refresh the page, once the repository has synced the manufacturers will become available.

 ![Import Manufacturers](../images/merlin_import_manufacturers.png)